WHY VISIT YEMEN

 GENERAL INFORMATION ON YEMEN

 health tips & vaccination: drink only bottled water and avoid ice.
-Vaccine against typhoid, hepatitis A and B are recommended.
+The vaccine against typhoid, hepatitis A and B are recommended.

 local currency: Yemeni Rial